-Investment in defence research and development has decreased from 23.5% of total investment in 2015 to 21% in 2017 and is estimated to decrease further over time.
+Investment in defence research and development has decreased from 23.5% of is estimated to decrease further over time.
 The fact that the collective benchmark, aiming at 2% of total defence spending being invested in defence Research & Technology (R&T), has never been reached raises concerns regarding the long-term European technological innovation capacity, being driven by only eight Member States, representing 95% of European defence R&T expenditure.